appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 * **Default** **Database Name:** This refers to the name of the database on your Mongo server that you want to connect to.

-* **Authentication:** To establish a connection with the database, provide the necessary authentication parameters. authentication DB is the one that keeps username password info and the other DB is the one that you want to read / write data to.
+* **Authentication:** To establish a connection with the database, provide the necessary authentication parameters.
   * **Database Name:** MongoDB's authentication DB stores user authentication data like usernames and passwords.
-Enter the name of the database that you want to authenticate against.
+Enter the name of the authentication DB.
   * **Authentication Type:** Choose the authentication mechanism that you want to use to connect to your database.
 You can select from [`SCRAM-SHA-1`](https://www.mongodb.com/docs/manual/core/security-scram/), `SCRAM-SHA-256`, or [`MONGO-CR`](https://mongoing.com/docs/core/security-mongodb-cr.html).
   * **Username:** Provide the username required for authenticating connection requests to your database.
 Leave this field blank if you don't wish to specify a username for authentication.(note that your database must accept such connections).
   * **Password:** Provide the password required for authenticating connection requests for the given username to the database.
 If you don't want to log in with a password, leave this field empty (note that your database must accept such connections).